zulip/zulip/docs/contributing/reviewable-prs.md

 - For [screenshots or screencasts][screenshots-gifs] of changes, putting them in details/summary tags reduces visual clutter and scroll length of pull request comments.
-This is especially useful when you have various screenshots and/or screencasts to include in your comment as you can put each image, or group of images, in separate details/summary tags.
+This is especially useful when you have several screenshots and/or screencasts to include in your comment as you can put each image, or group of images, in separate details/summary tags.